 The 7 best car games to keep your kids quiet

-It’s summer holiday season and 5.3 million parents are set to take to UK roads with their kids in the back.
+It’s the summer holiday season and millions of parents are set to take to UK roads with their kids in the back.

-But there are ways to distract the kids, keep them busy and stop them asking questions like “Are we there yet?”.
+While most parents don’t cherish the thought of a six-hour drive, with two moaning kids in the car, there’s no need to dread the family road trip.
+We’ve got ways to distract the kids, keep them busy and stop them asking questions like, “Are we there yet?”.

 We’ve found 7 ways you can keep your kids quiet in the backseat of your car.

 A timeless classic.
 Spot an object, give the other players the first letter, let them guess what you’ve seen.

 All players must announce the first letter of their chosen object with the words: “I-Spy with my little eye, something beginning with [insert letter]”.

 Whoever guesses the object gets a go next time round.
 Simple.

 The Picnic Game is a famous one that you can pretend is educational because it involves the alphabet.